goosetea04/gustisuperstore/README.md

    10. Deploy

-### 2. Create a diagram explaining the flow of client requests to a Django web app and its response.
+2. Create a diagram explaining the flow of client requests to a Django web app and its response.
 Also in the diagram, explain the connections between urls.py, views.py, models.py, and the HTML file(s).

+3. What is the purpose of a virtual environment?
+Can we create a Django web app without a virtual environment?

+Virtual environments help developers by providing an isolated environments between projects with each project having their own dependencies and Python version.
+This ensures that each app can be replicated with the required dependencies, libraries and version.
+It is possible to run Django without env, but this will mean that configurations will be global and this may cause problems.

+4. What is MVC, MVT, and MVVM?
+Explain the differences between them?

+To start, MVC is the most widely used architecture.
+What it does is separate the application into three main components that are **model,** **view** and **controller**.